satyam-7777/mb-project1/README.md

 # mb-project1
-this is a array project of mountblue.
+this is an array project of mountblue.